Al-oza/PTG-APPLICATION-P2/README.md

 # Uzima ℞
 Uzima ℞ is a Drug Inventory Tracking System Application for Pilane Pharmacy in Botswana, Africa.
-Owned by Rapula Otukile, it is a closed source, internal web app designed, and thusfar maintained by students at the University of Iowa's Tippie College of Business. ©2019 - Tantalum Health
+Owned by Rapula Otukile, it is a closed source, internal web app designed, and thusfar produced and maintained by students at the University of Iowa's Tippie College of Business.
+©2019 - Tantalum Health

 ## Getting Started
 Preform the following steps to setup your environment for development: